bennapp/game/notes-and-plans.md

 3. later on: timeout locking
 4. needs to have a failure state (client as well)

 #### Future Thoughts
 should the player be on a vector and not grid?

-#### Known Bugs
-- The coin ID incrementation is not globally unique.
-We should be using built in redis inc for this.

 #### Scaling Plans
 - Use redis cluster over redis server.
 How do we handle event consistency with redis cluster?
 And handle 'dropped events'?
     - How do we handle distributed locking?
 - Use kubernetes to deploy backend services.
 Where there is a service for different aspects of the game, spawnCoins.go, spawnSnakes.go, variousNpcs.go, websocketServer.go etc.
--